 The Julia A. Appleton Traveling Fellowship in Architecture was established in 1906 from a gift given to the President and Fellows of Harvard College by Charles F. McKim of New York City.
 This gift was made as a permanent foundation for a traveling fellowship in architecture to be called, in memory of his wife, the Julia Amory Appleton Traveling Fellowship in Architecture.

 The fellowship is granted annually to one graduating architecture student and is open to both MArch I and MArch II students.
-The fellowship is approximately $30,000 and is to be used for travel and study.
-The fellowship is awarded based on academic record at the GSD, degree and sponsorship of previous travel experience, statement of purpose for travel, and a portfolio of work done at the GSD.
+The fellowship is approximately $40,000 and is to be used for travel and study.
+The fellowship is awarded based on academic record at the GSD, travel proposal, and a portfolio of work done at the GSD.

 Nature of Award